gmkin/Messenger/README.md

 		- PORT	port that you would like to connect to

 ## Server
-	Run the server as 'python server/server.py [-v] PORT nWORKERS MOTD'
+	Can use 'make run' to run server with default settings Run the server as 'python server/server.py [-v] PORT nWORKERS MOTD'
 		- -v	verbose flag tells the server to print all incoming/outgoing protocols
 		- PORT	port to connect to